Yosef Kleinman

-Yosef Zalman Kleinman (January 1930 – 4 May 2021) was a Slovakian Holocaust survivor, who testified against Adolf Eichmann at his trial.
+Yosef Zalman Kleinman (January 1930 – 4 May 2021) was a Slovak Holocaust survivor the documents marked as killed, who testified against Adolf Eichmann at his trial.

 Early life

-Yosef Zalman Kleinman was born in Slovakia in January 1930.
+Yosef Zalman Kleinman was born in Czechoslovakia in January 1930.

 Kleinman was deported by the occupying Nazi administration to Auschwitz concentration camp, at the age of 14.
 His father, mother, and sister were killed at the camp.

 Eichmann trial

 Supreme Court of Israel hearing Eichmann's appeal in March 1962.

 Kleinman was one of 110 witnesses at the trial of Adolf Eichmann in 1961.

 Death

 Yosef Kleinman died in Jerusalem on 4 May 2021 at the age of 91.